The value of shared purpose in business performance

 For SMEs and even larger, growing businesses, the challenge of sustaining business performance whilst generating new leads, managing a brand, building a team and tackling all the changes that come with growth can be all consuming and often fatal.
 For business leaders who have tried to grow and found a direct, negative impact on business performance, the familiar fundamentals of insufficient cash flow, cumbersome product development and unpredictable market conditions are cited as the cause, but more recent research points to inattention to organisational attributes as a critical inhibitor to continued performance through growth.
-So, why this is and how we tackle it?
+So, why this is and how do we tackle it?

 Every growth stage requires your team to be clear, aligned and motivated to sustain outstanding business performance through the challenge of change.
 Their ability to preserve what has worked and adapt to something new, whilst maintaining alignment to your company’s vision and goals is critical but is often challenged or threatened through periods of ongoing growth and change.
 Employee engagement, as it is often labelled, doesn’t come easy.
 You can find plenty of material that defines a ‘high-performing team’ or ‘employee engagement’ and a quick comparison will provide you with a core set of ingredients.
 However, as your team grows there are a few organisational attributes that provide the anchor for sustaining high performance.
 At Blackmore Four we define these as shared purpose, aligned expertise and mutual empowerment.
 This is the first of a series of articles that first looks at the topic of shared purpose.